BOOKING and INVOICE

 THE AREA & RIVERS

-The On the Road Expedition incorporates a very large potential area to fish.
-On any given trip we may range into the Central South Island, Mackenzie Country, Otago, South Westland, Fiordland and Southland – basically the lower half of the South Island, although pushing further north is never out of the question!
+The Southland Explorer focuses on the wonderful rivers, streams and lakes of Southland which does include the magnificent Fiordland.
+We may range into the Otago region at times.
 There is a wide variety of water to fish, large alluvial riverbeds, grass and tussock lined streams, mountain rivers that cascade through sub-temperate rain forests, freestone streams, crystal clear spring creeks, small tarns and large lakes, all holding large NZ trout.

 GENERAL FISHING INFORMATION